chmduquesne/resume.chmd.fr/resume.md

 ------------------------

 Hobbies
-:   I like travelling.
-I backpacked in 14 countries in Eastern Europe
+:   Travelling: backpacked in Eastern Europe, South East Asia and North
-    and South East Asia.
+    America (15+ countries and counting).

 Sports
-:   Running, Cycling, Hiking.
+:   Ski, Paragliding, Hiking.
 I also played rugby union for 7 years.

 Activities
 :   I was the president of the [Grand